 When choosing your venue and time of day, keep lighting in mind.
 If your wedding is outdoors, the best light happens 1-2 hours before sunset or at about 8:30 or 9 AM in the morning.
 Sunset time will give you the hopefully nice sunset colors in your photos.
 Morning time gives you the blue water and blue sky in your photos.
 If you hold your wedding too late in the morning or in the early afternoon, you will probably get photos of you squinting and sweating.
 If your wedding is indoors, which is uncommon in Maui, try to avoid buildings with high dark ceilings and few windows.

 #10 – Designate Organizer

-Your photographer will be ushering people to take photos with you two, but if you'd like certain photos with certain friends and family it is a good idea to have someone who knows who is who tell people it is their turn.
+Your photographer will be ushering people to take photos with you two, but if you’d like certain photos with certain friends and family, it is a good idea to have someone, who knows who is who, let people know when it is their turn.
 Since your photographer does not know who is who, they cannot easily do this.
-I suggest making a basic list of variations you'd like and designating the duty to a groomsman or bridesmaid who knows everyone.
-It goes much smoother if someone other than the bride and groom can take charge so you two don't have to worry about it.
+I suggest making a basic list of variations you’d like and designating the duty to a groomsman or bridesmaid who knows everyone.
+It goes much smoother if someone other than the bride and groom can take charge so you two don’t have to worry about it.

 #11 – The Kiss